Codecademy/docs/content/css/concepts/anatomy/anatomy.md

 The declaration block, or attribute value, is made up of one or more declarations.
 In the examples, `color:blue;` is a declaration.
 A declaration is made up of a CSS property name, followed by a colon (`color:`) then a value, followed by a semicolon, (`blue;`).

 For either syntax, there can be an arbitrary number of declarations.
-While whitespacing has no effect, ruleset declarations are usually set on their own lines while inline style declarations are all placed on the same line.
+While whitespace has no effect, ruleset declarations are usually set on their own lines while inline style declarations are all placed on the same line.